Hyperelliptic curves mapping to abelian varieties and applications to Beilinson's conjecture for zero-cycles: Rational Equivalences on Abelian Surfaces

-\end{proof} \black \begin{lem} Let $a\in A$ be a hyperelliptic point in the sense of \autoref{goodpoint}.
-Then $z_{a,a}=0$. \end{lem} \begin{proof} By assumption there exists a morphism $f:H\to A$ from a hyperelliptic curve $H$ such that $f\circ \iota=-f$, and $na$ lies in the image of $f$ for some nonzero integer $n$.
+\begin{lem} Let $a\in A$ be a hyperelliptic point in the sense of \autoref{goodpoint}.
+Then $z_{a,a}=0$. \end{lem} \begin{proof} By assumption there exists a morphism $f \colon H\to A$ from a hyperelliptic curve $H$ such that $f\circ \iota=-f$, and $na$ lies in the image of $f$ for some nonzero integer $n$.
 Since $z_{na,na}=n^2z_{a,a}$, we can reduce to the case $n=1$.
-By \autoref{Weierstrass} there is a Weierstrass point $w$ of $H$ such that $f(w)$ is a $2$-torsion point of $A$. \black The proper morphism $f$ induces a pushforward homomorphism \black
+By \autoref{Weierstrass} there is a Weierstrass point $w$ of $H$ such that $f(w)$ is a $2$-torsion point of $A$. \black The proper morphism $f$ induces a pushforward homomorphism \black Note that $[q]+[\iota(q)]-2[w]$ is the pullback of a divisor on $\mathbb{P}^1$ and is therefore \black a principal divisor on $H$.
+Letting $a=f(q)$ and $p_0=f(w)$, the relation $f\circ\iota=-f$ \black yields